 Figure 10 is a plot of crack amplitude plot for one of the power turbine disks.
 This disk developed cracks in blade tenons.
 At test termination (approximately 32,000 cycles) this disk had 16 cracks approximately 0.200 inches in size.
 At approximately cycle 14,000 it was estimated by metalurgical analysis that the largest crack was on the order of 0.015 inches in size.
 The crack detection system successfully picked up the initial crack and was able to track crack growth through multiple crack initiations for over 17,000 LCF cycles.
-Figure 11 shows the phase plot of the crack detection system was tracking multiple cracks, growing at different rates.
+Figure 11 shows the phase plot of the crack detection system for this test.
+It is clear from the undulations in the graph that past cycle 15,000 the system was tracking multiple cracks, growing at different rates.
 Figure 12 shows a view of the cracked tenon after the Power Turbine test.